OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

    Buffering ensures seamless coverage when tiles are processed independently.

 4. **EPT Download**
-   Using the tile grid in `data/placer_tile_grid.geojson`, the notebook loops over each tile and:
+   Using the tile grid in `placer_tile_grid.geojson`, the notebook loops over each tile and:
    - Invokes PDAL’s EPT reader to fetch points within the buffered polygon.
    - Reprojects points to the target CRS.
-   - Skips empty tiles.
    - Saves each nonempty tile as a `.laz` file under:
      ```text
      data/Placer_2012_Tiled/
      ```
-   An identical folder (`data/Placer_2018_Tiled/`) is created for the second collection.
+   An identical folder (`Placer_2018_Tiled`) is created for the second collection.

 #### Example parameters